farshadnick/kuber-in-action/TASKS/Readme.md

 15. **Set up a monitoring script**
    - Runs every 10 minutes to check Redis functionality and push the results to Prometheus.
 16. **Bring up a Loadbalancer**
-   - Your 2048 Service must be able with single ip
+   - Your Codename Service must be able with single ip
 ## Additional Scenarios
 ------------------------